Whale migration can cover incredibly

 equator.
 They travel quite slowly, and stop off in places along the

-road to rest and socialise.
+road to rest and socialize.
 Older juveniles tend to travel first, then

 mature males and finally females with calves.
 Humpbacks are famous for